This optional coverage provides a 70% refund for tuition and some fees if a student is unable to complete a semester due to medical reasons.

 Pay your bill

-Pay your student account at https://susqu.afford.com/PPT/MakeAPayment.
-Service fees apply for credit or debit card payments.
-Electronic check payments are processed with no fees.
+Pay your tuition and fees here.
+Service fees apply for credit and debit card payments.
+Electronic check payments have no fee.

-International students should submit payment at susqu.flywire.com or send checks, made payable to Susquehanna University, to Susquehanna University, P.O.
+International students should submit payment here or send checks, made payable to Susquehanna University, to Susquehanna University, P.O.
 Box 116, Selinsgrove, PA 17870-0116.

-Student accounts include tuition, fees, campus housing and other university-related charges, such as parking registrations, parking tickets, health center charges, music fees, library fees, shuttle fees and Global Opportunity fees.
+Student accounts include tuition, fees, room and board, and other related charges, such as parking registrations, parking tickets, health center charges, music fees, library fees, shuttle fees and Global Opportunity fees.

 We have partnered with Tuition Management Systems (TMS) to offer a Student Account Center Portal (SAC).